-With furlough schemes, redundancies and widespread working from home, 2020 has bowled some challenging balls to consumers.
+With furlough schemes, redundancies and widespread working from home, 2020 has thrown up a number of challenges for consumers.
 With many changing their purchasing patterns as a result, brands and retailers are facing a tough challenge of their own: pricing.

 Choosing what price to charge for a product or service is one of the most basic elements of commerce, and mistakes can make or break a business model.
 Many brands have had to work fast to adapt to new consumer priorities, while keeping a watchful eye on their own long-term brand values.

 John Lewis, for example, is in the process of refreshing its ‘Never Knowingly Undersold’ price promise, which has been a fixture for the brand since 1925.
 Chairman Sharon White has described the positioning as “really appropriate for the time”, but in need of modernisation.
 A review of the retail group’s purpose, including analysis of its entire pricing structure, is in progress.

 Speaking in September, White said the brand was reviewing how it “stands for great value for money and fairness” while keeping up its quality standards.